kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

 1. Discover or refresh a canonical cluster network topology graph.
 2. Project the graph into per-node topology values.
 3. Create or update one `NodeFeature` object per node with topology attributes.
-4. Create or update `NodeFeatureGroup` objects for discovered fabric switches and other supported topology values.
+4. Create or update `NodeFeatureGroup` objects for each discovered fabric tier level and each accelerated domain level.
 5. Delete stale updater-managed `NodeFeature` and `NodeFeatureGroup` objects when cleanup is enabled.

-The Topograph design already defines the initial topology dimensions:

-- `accelerator`
-- `leaf`
-- `spine`
-- `core`

-The updater should keep this model extensible so future dimensions can be added without redesigning the publisher.
+Topograph represents topology using variable-depth structures:

+- `FabricTiers []string` — the network switch path from the compute node outward.
+Level 0 is the tier closest to the compute node, with levels increasing toward the fabric core.
+- `AcceleratedDomains []string` — the accelerated interconnect grouping hierarchy (e.g. NVLink domains), also using level 0 for the innermost grouping.

+The number of levels is not fixed.
+Different clusters or providers may expose a different number of fabric tiers or accelerated domain levels, and the updater handles any depth without configuration changes.

 ### Published NodeFeature Objects